 History of Catholic Drinkie

-Catholic Drinkie came to life when I attended the 2010 Catholic New Media Celebration in Boston, Mass.
-During the opening keynote, Mac Barron of SQPN, gave a presentation in the vein of Apple’s Steve Jobs where he outlined what blogs and podcasts SQPN current has on their rolls followed by blogs and podcasts in which SQPN would not be sponsoring.
-One of them was a offshoot of the very popular Catholic Foodie podcast.
+Catholic Drinkie came to life when I attended Catholic organization SQPN’s Catholic New Media Celebration in Boston, Mass in 2010.
+During the opening keynote, Mac Barron, a podcaster, gave a presentation in the vein of Apple’s Steve Jobs where he outlined what blogs and podcasts SQPN currently had on their rolls followed by blogs and podcasts in which SQPN would not be sponsoring.
+One of them was an offshoot of the very popular Catholic Foodie podcast.
 It was called Catholic Drinkie.
 The room erupted in laughter.
 As we were all busy laughing, it occurred to me that I ought to run with this idea.
-A friend told me the night before (while out at a bar) that I ought to blog about my passion for beer.
+Lino Rulli and I were talking the night before (while out at a bar) and he suggested I ought to blog about my passion for beer.
 I’d given it some thought in the past, but felt like I didn’t anything new to offer to the beer-blogging space.
-However, I love beer and I love my Catholic faith so why can’t I write about the two and how they intertwine?
-During one of the sessions on the blogging track, I sat down in a group of some amazingly creative minds and we fleshed out the idea (first half-joking then they realized I was serious as I purchased this very URL on my iPhone while sitting there).
+After giving it some thought, I concluded that I love beer and I love my Catholic faith so why couldn’t I write about the two and how they intertwine?
+During one of the sessions on the blogging track, I sat down in a group of some amazingly creative minds and we fleshed out the idea (first half-joking then they realized I was serious as I purchased the URL on my iPhone while sitting there).
 It was that day when Catholic Drinkie was born with the help of so many.